-"Montana Pollution Discharge Elimination System (MPDES) permit" means an area-wide permit that isany of the permits issued to a government agency or agencies for the dischargeby MDEQ that regulate discharges by limiting the quantities of pollutants from any point source into the waters of the state or United States, to be discharged.
+"Montana Pollution Discharge Elimination System (MPDES) permit" means any of the permits issued by MDEQ that regulate discharges by limiting the quantities of pollutants to be discharged.
 The limits and/or requirements in the permit help ensure compliance with Montana's Water Quality Standards, state, and federal regulations, all of which were written to protect public health and the aquatic environment.

-"Municipal separate storm sewer system (or Separate Storm Sewer System (MS4)") Permit" means a conveyance or system of conveyance (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains) the MPDES General Permit for Storm Water Discharges Associated with Small MS4s.An MS4 means a system of conveyances that is:
+"Municipal Separate Storm Sewer System (MS4) Permit" means the MPDES General Permit for Storm Water Discharges Associated with Small MS4s.An MS4 means a system of conveyances that is:

-- owned or operated by a public body (created under by a state law) having jurisdiction over disposal of sewage, industrial wastes, storm water, city, town, village, or other wastes, including special districts under state law, such as sewer district, irrigation district, flood control district, or drainage district, or similarpublic entity that discharges to the waters of the United States; - designed or used to collect or convey storm water (e.g., dry wells, inlets, pipes, and which are outfalls), - not a combined sewer; and - not part of a sewage treatment plant, or publicly owned treatment works (POTW) as defined in per ARM Title 17, Chapter 30, Subchapter 13.

-"Non-The City's MS4 Permit (MTR040007) is administered by MDEQ, under authorization of the USEPA for compliance with the Clean Water Act.
+- owned by a state, city, town, village, or other public entity that discharges to state waters; - designed or used to collect or convey storm water (e.g., dry wells, inlets, pipes, and outfalls), - · not a combined sewer; and - not part of a sewage treatment plant, or publicly owned treatment works per ARM 17.30.13.
+The City's MS4 Permit (MTR040007) is administered by MDEQ, under authorization of the USEPA for compliance with the Clean Water Act.
 Pursuant to the Montana Water Quality Act (§75-5-401, MCA) and requirements in ARM 17.30 §§11-13, MDEQ requires designated municipalities, like the City, to obtain and maintain coverage under this permit.